 Home to the Wombles, Wimbledon Common neighbours Richmond Park and is a great running spot – especially for those living locally in the Putney area.
 Most people start the 5K trail at the park’s famous windmill, and the route forms a loop around the park.
 Along the way you will see the lovely Queensmere lake, the bubbling Beverly Brook and you can also treat yourself to a tea or coffee at the Windmill Tearooms once you have finished.

-If you are the kind of person who needs a goal or commitment to get those trainers on and out of the door, you could sign up to one of the many races open to amateur runners throughout the city of London.
+If you are the kind of person who needs a goal or commitment to get those trainers on and out of the door, you could sign up to one of the many 10km runs in the UK and the races open to amateur runners throughout the city of London.

 If you’re a runner and on a house hunt, it may be a high priority for you to live somewhere close to a good running trail.
 Our properties in East Sheen, Barnes and Putney are in close proximity to the majority of the great running routes we have mentioned.
 Take a look at some of our properties for sale and to rent in South West London today.